NLnetLabs/connectbyname/notes/dns-client-proxy.md

 (Do53, DoT, DoH with ALPN h2, DoH with ALPN h3, DoQ) there is a flag to allow (A53,AT,AH2,AH3,AQ) or disallow (D53,DT,DH2,DH3,DQ) the use of the transport.
 There is space to add more transports later.
-Note that setting the A flags and the D flag for a protocol (for example, setting both the A53 and the D53 flags) is not allowed and a proxy SHOULD reject such a request.
+Note that setting the A flag and the D flag for a protocol (for example, setting both the A53 and the D53 flags) is not allowed and a proxy SHOULD reject such a request.

 To future proof applications, there is a single flag DD, that by default